KhalilBouslah/SentimentScraperPipeline/README.md

 sudo mdkir airflow
 cd airflow

-#Create new python Environment
+#Create new python Environment:
 python -m venv airflow-env

-#install airflow package
+#install airflow package:
 pip install apache-airflow

-#actiate airflow environment
+#actiate airflow environment:
 source airflow-env/bin/activate

-#Set the Airflow Home Directory
+#Set the Airflow Home Directory:
 export AIRFLOW_HOME=~/airflow

-#Open apache airflow(you nee to activate the environment to execute this code)
+#Open apache airflow(you nee to activate the environment to execute this code):
 python -m airflow standalone

 #Your apache airflow is set at localhost:8080 by default and username and password are by default 'airflow'